jamessimone/apex-rollup/README.md

 - `Is Full Record Set` (optional, defaults to `false`) - by default, if the records you are passing in comprise the full set of child items for a given lookup item but none of them "qualify" to be rolled up (either due to the use of the Calc Item Where Clause, Changed Fields On Calc Item, or a custom Evaluator), Rollup aborts early.
 If you know you have the exhaustive list of records to be used for a given lookup item **and** you stipulate the Full Recalculation Default Number (or String) Value, you can override the existing rollup item's amount by checking off this field
 - `Order By (First/Last)` (optional) - at present, only valid when FIRST/LAST is used as the Rollup Operation.
 This is the API name of a text/date/number-based field that you would like to order the calculation items by. **Note** unlike DLRS, this field is _not_ optional on a first/last operation; a validation rule will enforce that you supply a value here, even if the value used is the same as the field you are rolling up on.
 - `Is Rollup Started From Parent` (optional, defaults to `false`) - if the the records being passed in are the parent records, check this field off. `Rollup` will then go and retrieve the assorted children records before rolling the values up to the parents.
 - `Grandparent Relationship Field Path` (optional) - if [you are rolling up to a grandparent (or greater) parent object](#grandparent-rollups), use this field to establish the full relationship name of the field, eg from Opportunity Line Items directly to an Account's Annual Revenue: `Opportunity.Account.AnnualRevenue` would be used here.
-The field name should match up with what is being used in `Rollup Field On Lookup Object`.
+The field name (after the last period) should match up with what is being used in `Rollup Field On Lookup Object`.
+For caveats and more information on how to setup rollups looking to use this functionality, please refer to the linked section.

 You can perform have as many rollups as you'd like per object/trigger — all operations are boxcarred together for optimal efficiency.